Casa Batlló: Exterior façade

 The façade has three distinct sections which are harmoniously integrated.
 The lower ground floor with the main floor and two first-floor galleries are contained in a structure of Montjuïc sandstone with undulating lines.
 The central part, which reaches the last floor, is a multicolored section with protruding balconies.
 The top of the building is a crown, like a huge gable, which is at the same level as the roof and helps to conceal the room where there used to be water tanks.
 This room is currently empty.
 The top displays a trim with ceramic pieces that has attracted multiple interpretations.

-Roof tiles
+Roof tile

 The roof's arched profile recalls the spine of a dragon with ceramic tiles for scales, and a small triangular window towards the right of the structure simulates the eye.
 Legend has it that it was once possible to see the Sagrada Família through this window, which was being built simultaneously.
 As of 2022, the partial view of the Sagrada Família is available from this vantage point, with its spires visible over newer buildings.
 The tiles were given a metallic sheen to simulate the varying scales of the monster, with the color grading from green on the right side, where the head begins, to deep blue and violet in the center, to red and pink on the left side of the building.